Headlight Tint Laws in Illinois: Be Informed, Tint and Avoid Tickets!

 Headlight tint application Chicago

 If you want to apply a new tinting film over your headlights, Tinting Chicago is here to assist you.
-We can also apply protection films to your windshield, front and rear windows, as well as various types of wraps over the exterior or interior of your car.
-You can find us at 3621 N Harlem Ave. and 2720 W Grand Ave., or call us at 773-455-0467 or 312-212-0493.
+We can also apply window films to your windshield, front and rear windows, as well as various types of wraps over the exterior or interior of your car.
+You can find us at 3621 N Harlem Ave. and 2720 W Grand Ave. in Chicago, IL or at 1402 N Rand Rd in Palatine, IL, or call us at 773-455-0467 or 312-212-0493

 Frequently Asked Questions